blakegarretson/essentials/main.md

 - [Neovim](https://neovim.io/): `vi` was a legendary, powerful keyboard-based text editor with a steep learning curve, Vim is its most successful clone (itself being a derivative of Stevie), and Neovim aims at pushing Vim into the 21st century with a clean code base and features like Lua extensibility and asynchronous plugins which allow for things like async linters.
 Some people think it’s silly to use a `vi` clone more than four decades after it was introduced, but there are some tasks that are orders of magnitude faster in a `vi` clone than modern mouse-oriented text editors.
     - If a console-based text editor is what you need and you don’t love the `vi` modal editing and key bindings, you should really check out [micro](https://micro-editor.github.io/).
 Micro works from a console, but it has modern capabilities like mouse support, multiple cursors, Lua plugins, tabs, tmux-like splits, and syntax color schemes.
 Best of all, the normal Windows key bindings like CTRL-C, CTRL-V, CTRL-S, and CTRL-Z work as expected.

-### Honorable Mention

-- [Geany](https://www.geany.org/) is a jack-of-all-trades that is good at everything, but not best-in-class in anything.
-It is a versatile cross-platform programmer’s text editor that you can configure to be anything from a simple Notepad.exe replacement to an ultra-lightweight IDE.
-It’s just hard to recommend because while it’s good for quick edits and opening text files, Notepad++ or CotEditor are even faster for those quick tasks.
-And while Geany is really nice for light coding, VS Code is even better.
-Geany is rarely the best tool for the job, but it might be the right choice for a computer that just needs an all-purpose, do-it-all editor.
-If you do try it, there are lots of great features hidden in the official plugin package, so be sure to grab it as well.

 ## Writing/Markdown Apps

 *This category of apps is appropriate for writing long-form prose like papers, articles, essays, or even books.
 I’m only including Markdown editors here as I think that’s just a standard requirement for me at this point.*